Counsellors and Psychotherapists (Regulation) Bill

 Overview

-This bill aims to regulate the professions of counsellors and psychotherapists in the UK, establishing the Health and Care Professions Council (HCPC) as the regulatory body.
-It also prohibits "gay to straight" conversion therapy and outlines a code of conduct for registered practitioners, including disciplinary procedures for breaches.
+This bill aims to regulate the professions of counsellors and psychotherapists in the UK, prohibiting so-called "gay to straight conversion therapy," and establishing a code of conduct and disciplinary procedures for registered practitioners.

 Description